ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.3 =
+* Fix for parse error on older versions of PHP
+* Small fix to update function

 = 6.0.2 =
 * Correct warning with sizeof function when combining search results
 * Fix for category exclusions in link submission form